The Parliamentary Battle over Amending the Constitution

 By The Irrawaddy 18 March 2019

 YANGON—On Jan.
 29, Myanmar’s ruling National League for Democracy (NLD) initiated an attempt to democratize the military-drafted Constitution by proposing in Parliament the formation of a joint committee on charter amendment.
-Over the past month-and-a-half, as the joint committee has begun reviewing the entire Constitution chapter by chapter, its work has been the subject of heated debate and an increase in political tensions between the NLD and military lawmakers, who see safeguarding the Constitution as their main role.
+Over the past few months, as the joint committee reviewed the entire Constitution chapter by chapter, its work has been the subject of heated debate and an increase in political tensions between the NLD and military lawmakers, who see safeguarding the Constitution as their main role.
 Joining the military appointees in their opposition to reform has been the Union Solidarity and Development Party (USDP), formed by ex-generals.

 Editorials & Commentaries

 Will the military abide by U Than Shwe’s pledge to allow reform after ‘a few years’ of the party’s rule?

 A look at those articles of the Constitution the NLD is most likely to target for amendment first—and why.